bibek22/blog/content/maths/quick-take-on-differential-geometry.md

 And the idea is to do calculus in charts, where we have all nice results and theorems from analysis.
-But, immediately one should be concerned and ask if whatever we try to establish on the charts will be well-defined.
-Because, I could just as easily go and look at another chart and the property that we try to ascribe to the manifold because they hold on one chart may not hold in all of them.
+But, immediately one should be concerned and ask if whatever we try to establish on charts will be well-defined.
+Because, I could just as easily go and look at another chart.
+The property that we try to ascribe to the manifold because they hold on one chart may not hold in all of them.
 This is very serious.
 We don't want the velocity of a particle, curvature of a trajectory and so on to depend on the choice of our coordinates (which is what charts really are).